webriq/webriq-api-docs/source/includes/_sites.md

 }
 ```

-This endpoint retrieves the data model of the current site.
+This endpoint retrieves the summary of the data model of the current site.
+This data model tells us which parts of your site's data we can work on; activities such as creating, reading, updating, deleting content and more.

 ### HTTP Request